Articles, Blog, Most Recent, Norcal, Northern California, Only in California, San Francisco Bay Area, Southern

 The Asian Art Museum, housed in the city’s former public library, is an intriguing repository.
 The architects retained the Beaux-Arts facade, grand staircase, and ornate card-catalog room, but the rest of the building is strictly modern.
 The Avery Brundage Collection assembles some 10,000 items, one of the world’s major accumulations of Far East and Near East art.
 Contact: Asian Art Museum of San Francisco; 200 Larkin St., San Francisco, CA 94102; 415/581-3500; www.asianart.org.

-(Note: Now Closed for expansion, but will re-pen in 2016.)
-Designed by Swiss architect Mario Botta, the building for the SFMOMA San Francisco Museum of Modern Art, at Yerba Buena Gardens, might be seen as the largest art object in its collection.
+Designed by Swiss architect Mario Botta, the original building for the SFMOMA San Francisco Museum of Modern Art, at Yerba Buena Gardens, might be seen as the largest art object in its collection.
 The new build, by the international architecture firm, Snohetta, adds to the design delight.
 The clean, boxy, geometric structure, with its skylight and elevated walkway, provides a fitting home for the strong collection and for traveling shows.
 The new space allows SFMOMA to expand its services in multiple ways.
 Every explorer coming to San Francisco should put the museum on his or her must-see list.
 Two paintings not to miss, for example, are Henri Matisse’s Femme au Chapeau, (Woman with a Hat, 1905), which started the Fauvism movement, and contemporary German Anselm Kiefer’s Osiris and Isis, 1987, which transforms the ancient myth into a metaphor for modern power.
 Contact: San Francisco Museum of Modern Art, 151 3rd St.; San Francisco, CA 94103; 415/357-4000; www.sfmoma.org.

 Monterey State Historic Park.
 The Custom House and Pacific House Museum in Old Monterey were part of the first capital of California, when the Spanish and Mexicans were in control.
 The museum shows fascinating trade objects that a young Richard Henry Dana saw when he wrote his classic work, Two Years Before the Mast.
 In that pre-Gold Rush California, cattle hides were known as “California banknotes” and were in demand by New England shoe manufacturers.
 A Path of History walk amidst the early adobes of Monterey and a Maritime Museum on the plaza heighten the museum interest in this seaside city.
 Contact: Monterey State Historic Park, 20 Custom House Plaza, Monterey, CA 93940; 831/649-7118; www.parks.ca.gov/?page_id=575.